A Calm Place For

 Shame That Doesn’t Fully Make Sense

-It’s not always tied to something specific.
+It is not always tied to something specific in the present.

 • a quiet sense that something is wrong with you